-- Protection of children (and communities) from infection and diseases in alignment with SDG 3: Community-based CVA implementation addresses policy change for equitable universal WASH service coverage, reduction of waterborne and water-related disease, improved sanitation coverage and ending open defecation, and improved WASH services in HCFs for maternal and child health and wellbeing.
+- Protection of children (and communities) from infection and diseases in alignment with SDG 3: Community-based CVA implementation addresses policy change for equitable universal WASH service coverage, reduction of waterborne and water-related disease, improved sanitation coverage and ending open defecation, and improved WASH services in HCFs for maternal and child health and well-being.
 Efforts at policy improvement also take into account gender equity and social inclusion aspects of WASH service delivery in alignment with SDG 5. - Increased school attendance in alignment with SDG 4: CVA implementation addresses policies for improved WASH services in educational settings so as to increase school attendance, ensure inclusive and equitable quality education, and promote learning opportunities for all.
 CVA implementation contributes to changes in policies and standards regarding school infrastructure and services such as water access, gender segregated latrines (with MHM facilities) and the availability of handwashing facilities for improved hygiene practices. - Improved child nutrition in alignment with SDG 2: CVA implementation in WASH contributes to improving child nutrition, ending hunger and achieving food security.
-CVA is used to advocate for policy improvement for the availability of water for irrigation, which enhances sustainable agriculture (and water quality and quantity) for safe food processing.
+CVA is used to advocate for policy improvement for the availability of water for irrigation, which enhances sustainable agriculture (and water quality and quantity) for safe food processing. - Children and women are safeguarded, protected and participate in WASH programming in alignment with SDG 16: CVA implementation in WASH also supports and strengthens the establishment of policies that ensure children and women are safeguarded, protected and participate in WASH programming.
+WV works to provide access to water in communities and households, schools and HCFs, bringing water sources closer to these settings to eliminate potential abuse for women and girls when walking long distances to collect water from remote sources.
+It also works to provide nearby sanitation facilities that provide similar protection.
+CVA implementation also impacts policies on the inclusion of women in WASH Committees, which facilitates and strengthens safeguarding, including the establishment and monitoring of confidential reporting mechanisms to reduce abuse and sexual exploitation of women and children.
+After demonstrating a proof of concept, CVA can be implemented for the introduction of new technologies (such as electronic, cashless water systems) that eliminate the need for water-point attendants and thereby reduce potential abuse.
+Similarly, new water-insurance programmes can help ensure that mechanised water systems are repaired in a timely manner, thus reducing the need for women and children to seek alternative sources of water that may put them at risk for abuse.